-Servomechanisms are automated control systems used in everything from CNC machines, robotics, factory automation and more.
-Servo systems offer greater reliability and precision.
-The reason?
-They use position feedback to account for errors and system disturbances unlike open loop systems.
+Servomechanisms are automated control systems used in everything from CNC machines, robotics, warehouse automation and more.
+Closed loop systems with servo drives offer more reliability and precision in motion applications than open loop systems.
+How?
+They use feedback to account for errors and system disturbances unlike open loop systems.

 In a servo system, a servo drive or servo amplifier is responsible for powering the servo motor.
 The servo drive is an incredibly important component in determining the performance of the servo system.